Gabriel-Marie Garrone

-Gabriel-Marie Garrone (12 October 1901 in Aix-les-Bains, Savoie, France – 15 January 1994 in Rome, Italy) was a cardinal of the Roman Catholic Church and a Prefect of the Congregation for Catholic Education.
+Gabriel-Marie Garrone (12 October 1901 – 15 January 1994) was a French Catholic prelate who served as president of the Pontifical Council for Culture from 1982 to 1988.
+He previously served as prefect of the Congregation for Catholic Education from 1968 to 1980.
+He was named a cardinal by Pope Paul VI in 1967.

+Biography

-Gabriel-Marie Garrone was born in Aix-les-Bains, France.
+Garrone was born in Aix-les-Bains, France.
 He entered the seminary and was educated at the Pontifical Gregorian University in Rome and later, at the Pontifical French Seminary also in Rome.

-Priesthood

 He was ordained on 11 April 1925 and served as a faculty member of the Minor Seminary of Chambéry until 1926 when he was a faculty member of the Major Seminary until 1939.
 He did pastoral work in the archdiocese of Chambéry during these years also.
 He was an officer in the French Army during World War II and a prisoner of war.
 After the war he was the rector of the Major Seminary of Chambéry until 1947.

 Episcopate

 Pope Pius XII appointed him titular archbishop of Lemnos and coadjutor bishop of Toulouse on 24 April 1947.
 He was consecrated exactly two months later.
 He succeeded to the metropolitan see of Toulouse on 5 November 1956.
 He attended the Second Vatican Council in Rome from 1962 until 1965.
 He was appointed Pro-Prefect of the Prefect of the Congregation of Seminaries and Universities by Pope Paul VI on 28 January 1966.
 He was transferred to the titular see of Torri di Numidia on 24 March 1966.